 The average student makes it to the top of the hill by their second hang gliding lesson.

 We can video your flights.
-Seeing a video of yourelf right there on the hill after the flight helps you learn more quickly.
+Seeing a video of yourself right there on the hill after the flight helps you learn more quickly.
 You are encouraged to bring your own video and/or still camera also.

 For most people, this results in 3 times as many flights per lesson than hiking it yourself.
 This is one of the many advantages of our hang gliding school.
-After a tandem mountain flight you're ready for your first solo mountain flight.

-You will fly Wills Wing Condors and Falcons the state of the art training gliders.
+You will fly Wills Wing Condors and Alphas the state of the art training gliders.
 Advanced pilots average 2 hours per flight in our local mountains.
-You're first mountain flight will be off Alternator, at 3800 feet.
+After a tandem mountain flight you're ready for your first solo mountain flight.
+Your first mountain flight will be off Alternator, at 3800 feet.
 Your flight will last about 15 to 20 minutes.
 Congratulations, you're now a pilot and the air is free!

 Physical Restrictions

-The minimum weight is 80 pounds.
-The maximum weight is 350 pounds.
-You must be able to pick up 40 pounds and jog at least 5 MPH.
+• You must be able to pick up 40 pounds and jog at least 5 MPH.

-sunny here in Santa Barbara year round, and we have fresh, clean, smog-free air.
+It's warm and sunny here in Santa Barbara year round, and we have fresh, clean, smog-free air.
+The weather is good for learning to fly year round, unless it's actually raining.

-commercial aircraft.
+Hang gliding is the closest you will ever come to flying like a bird or the flying you've done in your dreams.
+It is also the least expensive and most exhilarating form of human flight.
+We have a perfect safety record and plan to keep it that way.
+Hang gliding is safer than general aviation, aside from flying in a commercial aircraft.
 It has the same fatality rate per capita as scuba diving.
 It used to be very dangerous because of the uncertified, unsafe equipment and lack of instructors.
 Modern hang gliders are certified Pitch Stable and rated for 6G's positive loading and 4.5G's negative.
-We are looking forward to hearing from you and
+We are looking forward to hearing from you and teaching you to fly.

 Directions to Elings Park.